Storage Wars: Gunter Nezhoda

 Gunter Nezhoda (seasons 8—15) is Rene Nezhoda's father who appears alongside Rene in several episodes.
 Gunter is also of Germanic descent.
 Like Darrell Sheets' sidekick Chad, Gunter Nezhoda provides the occasional comic relief to Rene but is generally well-meaning as Gunter learns his way through the business.
 Before his appearance on Storage Wars, Nezhoda worked as a Bass player for artists like Pat Travers, Leslie West, Kevin DuBrow, George Lynch, and Michael Schenker, as well as a photographer and has worked in several films as an actor.
-After a 6 month battle with cancer, Gunter died on March 21, 2023.
+After a six month battle with cancer, Gunter died on March 21, 2023.

 Auctioneers

-Dan Dotson and Laura Dotson are a husband and wife auctioneer team, who run their own business, American Auctioneers, and are the primary auctioneers on the show.
+Dan Dotson and Laura Dotson are a husband-and-wife auctioneer team, who run their own business, American Auctioneers, and are the primary auctioneers on the show.
 Dan has been a professional auctioneer since 1974.
 He is the primary auctioneer of the two, occasionally giving the reins to Laura, and Laura ends all the auctions by reminding the winning bidders, "Don't forget to pay the lady!"
-A substitute auctioneer has filled in for the Dotsons on two occasions: in the season five episode "The Daneurysm" (2014), after Dan suffered an aneurysm; and in the season eight episode "Palm Springs Throwdown" (2015), after the Dotsons both got into a physical fight with regular auction buyer Dave Hester.
+A substitute auctioneer has filled in for the Dotsons on two occasions: in the season 5 episode "The Daneurysm" (2014), after Dan suffered an aneurysm; and in the season 8 episode "Palm Springs Throwdown" (2015), after the Dotsons both got into a physical fight with regular auction buyer Dave Hester.

+The "Lord of Lancaster" is a colorful recurring character/antagonist often referenced on A&E's Storage Wars.
+This nickname describes the strict (and often eccentric) property manager or auctioneer who rules over storage facility auctions held in Lancaster, California.
+He is known for asserting his reign by enforcing his own rules and levying "tariffs" or extra fees on the visiting bidders, adding an extra layer of difficulty to their typical treasure hunts.
+The Lancaster location is a frequent backdrop for the show's cast, leading to a few notable episodes directly referencing this ruler.
+In "The Lion of Lancaster" (Season 9, Episode 21) the cast heads to Lancaster, California.
+The plot revolves around veteran buyer Ivy Calvin ("The King of Lancaster") fighting to defend his home turf from his rival, Dave Hester, who attempts to steal the crown.
+In "The Puppet Master of Lancaster" (Season 18, Episode 2): The cast returns to his turf, where he attempts to levy new tariffs on the bidders.
+Cast members Dusty and Lupe are forced to cleverly distract him to cut out a profit.
+In "Survey Says...
+Payback's a Bit*h!"
+(Season 16, Episode 7): The "Lord of Lancaster" lives up to his name by taxing common folk, while the heavy hitters battle it out for immense lockers containing gold and antique accoutrements.